 The first is naturally the nigiri (slices of seafood on balls of rice) and the most popular is this:

-Only the finest Hokkaido seafood of the season is carefully selected and obtained from city markets.
+Only the finest Hokkaido sushi and seafood of the season is carefully selected and obtained from city markets.
 For that reason, the types of seafood offered will vary slightly according to the season, however most are offered year round.

 The 13 servings may be filling, but there is one more dish you really should try and that is the ikesu neta (slices made from live seafood).

 For this article we selected oysters harvested from the coasts of Hokkaido.

 It will take more than a single delicious bite to devour these giants!